Work in prison

 Work for Agitip

-The prisoner can work for the industrial management of prisons (RIEP).
+The prisoner can work for the industrial board of penal institutions (RIEP).
 This is a service managed by Agitip.

 Work for a private association or company

 A person in prison may enter into a prison contract with a company or an association.
-We are then talking about delegated management or concession.
+Then we talk about delegated management or concession.

 Delegated management